A Message from Our Sponsor:

 The line opened at Kentucky -9.5 with a total of 140.5.
 I have a feeling that line will only get larger before tip-off

 Prepare on the KSR Pregame Show

-Before the Cats take the court, listen to Matt Jones and the KSR crew preview the matchup between the UK and Georgia.
+Before the Cats take the court for a late night tip-off in Nashville, listen to Matt Jones and the KSR crew preview the matchup.
 All of the action begins on 630 WLAP or online

 Relive The Journey